FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/oauth-device-grant-gaming.md

 {% include _image.liquid src="/assets/img/advice/device-grant-gaming/device-grant-code-entry.png" alt="Entering the device grant code." class="img-fluid" figure=false %}

 When you want to validate the code, you’re redirected to the FusionAuth URL to enter the code.
-Once the code is added, you click on "Submit" and a `GET` request is made to validate the user device on the URL [http://localhost:9011/oauth2/device](http://localhost:9011/oauth2/device) with the parameters of `clientid` and the `user_code`.
+Once the code is added, you click on "Submit" and a `GET` request is made to validate the user device on the URL [http://localhost:9011/oauth2/device/validate](http://localhost:9011/oauth2/device/validate) with the parameters of `client_id` and the `user_code`.
 If all goes well, you’ll be asked to authenticate on FusionAuth by entering your credentials.

 {% include _image.liquid src="/assets/img/advice/device-grant-gaming/login-screen.png" alt="The login screen." class="img-fluid" figure=false %}